Does your toddler have sudden separation anxiety at bedtime? Learn how to handle this sleep regression and get them to sleep well once again!

 - Saying the same goodnight farewells, like “Good night, sleep tight!”

-Free download: Want to teach your child to self soothe and sleep on her own?
+Free resource: Want to teach her to self soothe and sleep on her own?
 Whether you’ve tried to teach her in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
-Join my newsletter and download this amazing resource below—at no cost to you:
+Grab this resource below—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Modify your toddler’s environment

-Could a few simple tweaks to your toddler’s sleep environment help with her separation anxiety?
-Sometimes all it takes are a few changes to ease her worries and help her sleep well once again.
+Could a few simple tweaks to your toddler’s sleep environment help with separation anxiety?
+Sometimes all it takes are a few changes to ease his worries and help him sleep well once again.

-For instance, you could plug a simple nightlight in her room so that she isn’t left alone in the dark.
-Or you can move her nightlight so that it doesn’t cast scary shadows that could be frightening her.
-Maybe you give her a stuffed animal specifically for sleep, a special item to clutch as a comfort.
+For instance, plug a simple nightlight in his bedroom so that he isn’t left alone in the dark.
+(Or move the nightlight so that it doesn’t cast scary shadows that are the source of his nighttime fears.)
+Maybe you give him a stuffed animal or lovey specifically for sleep, a special item to clutch as a comfort.

-You can also offer to keep the hallway light on so she can see it peeking beneath the door, or leave the door a few inches open so she doesn’t feel so enclosed.
-Maybe she gets to sleep with a special item of yours, like an old stuffed animal or even your pillow, to remind her that you’re nearby.
+You can also offer to keep the hallway light on so he can see it peeking beneath the door, or leave the door a few inches open so he doesn’t feel so enclosed.
+Maybe he gets to sleep with a special item of yours, like an old stuffed animal or even your pillow, to remind him that you’re nearby.

-And lastly, spend fun, quality time in her room during the day.
-That way, she feels like she’s falling asleep in a familiar room, especially after hanging out and playing in it earlier.
+And lastly, spend fun, quality time in his room during the day.
+That way, he feels like he’s falling asleep in a familiar room, especially after hanging out and playing in it earlier.

 3. Do strategic check-ins

-In order for your toddler to learn how to fall asleep on her own, she has to be given the chance to do so.
-Allowing her to sleep in your bed or staying in her room all night only enables habits you may not want to keep down the line.
+For your toddler to learn how to fall asleep on her own, she has to be given the chance to do so.
+Allowing her to sleep in your bed or you staying in her room all night only enables the habits you may not want to keep down the line.

-But then, of course, you’re worried about causing her distress, especially since she seems to struggle being apart from you.
-What can you do?
+But then, of course, you’re worried about causing her distress, especially since she struggles to be apart from you.
+How can you help her transition to sleeping alone while still maintaining your own boundaries?

 Do strategic check-ins.